 A second option is mindfulness training which can be a stress-management tool.
 Research has proven this.
 Situational erectile dysfunction can be improved by learning to tune in to your senses and tune away distractions.

 Lastly, don’t hide the issue from your partner.
 It can lead to withdrawal or conflict, which could worsen the situation.
 It is possible to work together on a solution if your partner comes along.
 For older men especially, this might involve spending more time to build arousal, incorporating more novel activities that heighten sexual excitement, using sexual toys or aides that can make it easier to maintain an erection (such as cock rings or penis pumps), or exploring different ways of being sexual and intimate together when the penis isn’t doing what you want it to.

 Self-help is where a lot of men start, but it’s not always enough, depending on the cause of their erectile issues and how serious they are.

-There are also some injectable drugs that have similar effects to these medications, but can offer a near instantaneous erection.
-This option works for some men, but it carries a greater risk of priapism (a painful erection that won’t go away on its own after a couple of hours, which is a medical emergency that requires urgent treatment).
+Some injectable drugs can also have the same effects as these medications but provide a nearly instantaneous erection.
+Although this option is effective for some men it comes with a higher risk of infection.
+Prapism (a painful erection that won’t go away on its own after a couple of hours, which is a medical emergency that requires urgent treatment).

-Erectile issues are common, and they get more frequent with age, especially for men in the 65+ age group.
-Fortunately, a wide range of solutions are available.
-However, it is important to work with your healthcare provider to identify the cause of any persistent erectile issues so that you can find the most appropriate treatment.
+Erectile problems are common and become more frequent as we age, particularly for those in the 65+ group.
+There are many solutions available.
+It is important that you work with your healthcare provider in order to determine the root cause of persistent erectile problems so that you can get the best treatment.